 \section{Introduction}

-Self-supervised learning (SSL), which aims to learn better representation by exploiting a large amount of unlabeled data for downstream tasks, shows superior results in the various fields of computer vision such as object detection~\cite{girshick2014rich, ren2015faster}, semantic segmentation~\cite{long2015fully,he2017mask}, image classification~\cite{krizhevsky2017imagenet,russakovsky2015imagenet}, and video representation~\cite{ma2020active,morgado2021audio,qian2021spatiotemporal}.
-Especially, Contrastive Learning and related methods (CL\footnote{In this paper, we refer to CL as contrastive learning and related methods which model image similarity and dissimilarity (or only similarity) between two or more augmented image views.
-Thus the methods we refer to as CL encompass siamese networks or joint-embedding methods that learn representations by encouraging them to be invariant to augmentations.}) have shown promising results not only outperform previous state-of-the-art self-supervised learning but also performing comparably to supervised learning~\cite{chen2020simple,chen2021exploring,zbontar2021barlow,bardes2021VICReg,ermolov2021whitening,he2020momentum,chen2020improved,grill2020bootstrap,caron2020unsupervised}.
-CL takes two augmented views from an image as input and assigns a high similarity to samples from the same source image regarding as positive pairs.
-For negative pairs sampled from other source images, CL learns to lower the similarity, but studies have been conducted to demonstrate that positive pairs are sufficient~\cite{chen2021exploring,bardes2021VICReg,zbontar2021barlow}.
+Self-supervised learning (SSL) of exploiting a large amount of unlabeled data for better representation learning has shown superior results in various computer vision fields, such as object detection~\cite{girshick2014rich, ren2015faster}, semantic segmentation~\cite{long2015fully,he2017mask}, and image classification~\cite{krizhevsky2017imagenet,russakovsky2015imagenet}.
+Especially, contrastive learning and its related methods (CL\footnote{In this paper, we refer to CL as contrastive learning and related methods which model image similarity and dissimilarity (or only similarity) between two or more augmented image views, encompassing siamese networks or joint-embedding methods.}) have shown promising results, not only outperforming previous state-of-the-art self-supervised learning, but also performing comparably to supervised learning~\cite{chen2020simple,chen2021exploring,zbontar2021barlow,bardes2021VICReg,ermolov2021whitening,he2020momentum,chen2020improved,grill2020bootstrap,caron2020unsupervised,li2022twin}.

-The key components of CL typically comprise two parts: Contrastive Objective and Data Augmentation.
-The augmentation strategy generates numerous samples to ensure a wide range of diversity~\cite{chen2020simple,chen2020improved,grill2020bootstrap,chen2021exploring}, which are pulled or pushed depending on their similarity by the contrastive objective.
-Too weak level of augmentation is not useful because it generates a trivial pair, and if it is too strong, it loses a lot of information about the original image and cannot train a proper representation.
-Therefore, in order to learn the CL encoder in a view-invariant manner, an appropriate augmentation that maintains task-relevant information regardless of nuisance information is required~\cite{tian2020makes, chen2020improved}.